Last updated in March 2016

 Since Jamaica gained independence in 1962, relations between Germany and Jamaica have been friendly and untroubled, though not particularly intensive.
 Jamaica sees Germany as an important international partner and as one of the most influential member states of the European Union.

-Previously very close bilateral development cooperation (worth a total of approximately EUR 255 million) was phased out in 2003, Jamaica having become a middle-income country in terms of per capita earnings.
-Jamaica, however, remains a partner of Germany’s regional development cooperation.
-The EU is the country’s largest international donor of subsidies.
-With a share of around 20 per cent, Germany is the biggest contributor to the assistance Jamaica receives from the EU.
+Bilateral development cooperation (worth a total of approximately EUR 255 million) was terminated in 2003, Jamaica having become a middle-income country in terms of per capita earnings.
+However, Jamaica remains a partner of Germany’s regional development cooperation.
+Jamaica’s largest international donor is the EU, whose budget is financed by the member states.
+With a share of around 20 per cent, Germany is the biggest contributor.

-According to Federal Statistical Office figures, in 2013 German imports from Jamaica were worth EUR 76.307 million (mainly aluminium oxide/bauxite).
-German exports to Jamaica were worth EUR 43.020 million (mainly motor vehicles, pharmaceutical products and machinery).
-Jamaica’s balance of trade deficit with Germany stands at EUR 33.287 million.
+According to Federal Statistical Office figures, in 2015 German imports from Jamaica were worth EUR 50.5 million (mainly alumina/bauxite).
+German exports to Jamaica were worth EUR 53.3 million (mainly motor vehicles, pharmaceutical products and machinery).
+Jamaica’s balance of trade deficit with Germany stands at EUR 2.7 million.

-The German-Jamaican investment promotion and protection agreement, which entered into force on 29 May 1996, has so far failed to attain any real practical significance.
+The German-Jamaican investment promotion and protection agreement entered into force on 29 May 1996.